-If you want to see some chord examples with fingering suggestions, go to easy chords.
+If you want to see some chord examples with fingering suggestions written out, go to easy chords.

 Don't mute adjacent strings

-To make your guitar playing sound good, it is a must that you play clean.
-Then playing chords you should always be sure of that all strings are ringing out and not are muffled in any way.
-It can easily happen that one of your fingers touch an adjacent string and muting it.
+To make your guitar playing sound well, it's a must that you play clean (at least then this is the musical intention).
+Then playing chords you should always be sure of that all strings (included in the chord) are ringing out and not are muffled in any way.
+It can easily happen that one of your fingers touch an adjacent string and thereby muting it.

 Even among the most common chord this can be a tricky issue.
-For example C Major in open position, depending on your hand you may be touching the D-string with your ring finger (see picture below).
+For example for the shape of C Major in open position, you may be touching the D-string with your ring finger (see picture below).

 Try to position the ring finger far from the critical D-string

 Another very common chord is G Major in open position.
-In this case some having difficulties not muting the A-string as their ring finger are touching it (see picture below).
+In this case some having difficulties not muting the A-string as their ring, or index finger depending on the fingerings, finger are touching it (see picture below).

-Try to position the ring finger far from the critical A-string
+Try to position the ring finger away from the critical a string